 A special mortgage of immovable property is created by a mortgage bond.
 The DRA does not prescribe a form for a mortgage bond; however, the mortgage bond must be in writing.
 Typically, a mortgage bond contains both:

 A mortgage bond is perfected by its registration at the same deeds registry office where the immovable property over which the bond is purported to be granted is registered.

-A pledge is created by agreement between the pledgor and the pledgee (which agreement need not be in writing) together with delivery of the pledged movable property to the pledgee (or its agent).
-Title to the movable property remains with the pledgor, subject to the pledgee's security interest.
+A pledge is created by an agreement between the pledgor and the pledgee (which agreement need not be in writing) together with delivery of the pledged movable property to the pledgee (or its agent).
+Title to the movable property remains with the pledgor, subject to the pledgee’s security interest.
 There are no registration or notification requirements.

 General Notarial Bond

 The DRA does not prescribe a form for a general notarial bond.
 The bond must, however, be in writing and prepared by a notary public.
 It must be executed either:

 Typically, a bond contains both:

 A general notarial bond must be registered at the deeds registry within three months after the date of its execution.
 Failure to do so will result in application of the hardening period – ie, in the event of insolvency arising within six months of the date of when the bond was lodged for registration, it will not confer any security.